Pluto1944/TNN/training/tf_v1_qat/convert/tf2trt/README.md

     python postprocess_checkpoint.py --input /path/model.ckpt --dense_layer resnet_model/dense/kernel
     ```

+ - No need to do postprocess for mobilenetV2.

 ### Step 2.
 Freeze graph to pb
  - Freeze tensorflow graph to pb.
 The input_format and the compute_format must be NCHW.
     ```
     cd training/tf_v1_qat/convert/tf2trt
     python export_frozen_graph.py --checkpoint=/path/new.ckpt --quantize --input_format NCHW --output_file=/path/resnet50v1.5.pb --symmetric --use_qdq --use_final_conv
     ```
+ - --model_name=mobilenetv2 for mobilenetv2

 ### Step 3.
 Tensorflow pb to ONNX
  - Convert tensorflow pb to ONNX.
 This step needs modifications in Tensorflow graph grappler to disable quantization scales folding into convolution op.
 You can use <a href="https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow">TensorFlow NGC containers</a> or compile Tensorflow from source with this <a href="https://github.com/NVIDIA/tensorflow/commit/56d0fcb3ebc72c64deeed11e3443dae0a6bbee01#diff-f3c968af33d813270dacefabc01b6a73">commit</a>.